This article originally appeared on VICE UK.

 I was vegan for around seven years before I met my ex.
 I never craved meat or cheese and I enjoyed making nice vegan meals for myself – my vegan full English breakfasts were a speciality among my friends.

-My ex and I were together for two and half years, and during that time I slowly started eating meat again.
+My and and I were together for two and half years, and during that time I slowly started eating meat again.
 It started with getting into bone broth because my ex told me about its collagen content and health benefits.
 I thought, 'Okay I’ll just have this sometimes.'
 Then it was kind of like, 'Well if I’m drinking chicken bone broth I may as well have the actual chicken.'
 Then that kind of moved onto other animal products.
 I’d have a rare steak for a treat, then just stopped thinking of myself as vegan or even veggie.

 We’ve been broken up for a while but I still eat meat and cheese too.
 I literally went to Nando's yesterday.
 I’d like to go back to being vegan but I need something to shock me into it – like if I watched one of those animal cruelty documentaries of Netflix.
 That might do it.
 It will happen in my own time I guess.
 Alex, 29